DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-16-an-indie-marketing-deep-dive.md

 <img class="img-fluid post-image w-50" src="/assets/img/blog/clair-obscur-expedition-33-2.jpg">

-To back this up, the turn-based RPG gameplay is very niche.
-In a way, it reminds me of Baldur’s Gate gameplay which I’d argue is not something people generally play.
+To back this up, the turn-based JRPG gameplay is not necessarily mainstream.
+In a way, it reminds me of Baldur’s Gate 3 as I'd argue that it's also not a type of game that people overwhelmingly play.
 However, these games know how to resonate with people and reel them in regardless.

 If you’re an indie dev, chances are you're developer-brained.
 You’re working hard to perfect gameplay, features, and systems to make the best possible game in that genre.
-However, this way, chances are that you overlook what people generally look for:
+But this way, chances are that you also overlook what people generally look for:

 **An emotional connection.**